 For instance, most e-commerce platforms out of blockchain are unable to accept cryptocurrencies as a payment method and those that do are few and have eminent challenges in doing so.
 Most work for Bitcoin only.

-Many platforms, including those building marketplaces on the blockchain, are doing great to extending the application of cryptocurrencies to other use cases other than just assets for financial speculation and ICOs.
+Many platforms, including those building marketplaces on the blockchain, are doing great in extending the application of cryptocurrencies to other use cases other than just assets for financial speculation and ICOs.

 Cryptocurrencies and blockchain tech, with their ultra-low fees, speed and low barrier of entry, clear and developed advancement in transactional security, can play a key role in eCommerce platforms to supplement other digital platforms.